harirajeev/learn_LLMS/MixedPrecision&Quantization.md

         - (c) Double Quantization to reduce the average memory footprint by quantizing the quantization constants, and
         - (d) Paged Optimizers to manage memory spikes.
       - [How to propely load a model in 4bit with all its variants](https://colab.research.google.com/drive/1ge2F1QSK8Q7h0hn3YKuBCOAS0bK8E0wf?usp=sharing#scrollTo=VPD7QS_DR-mw)
+         - how to load a model in 4bit, understand all its variants and how to run them for inference.
+         - convert a model by just adding the argument load_in_4bit [model = AutoModelForCausalLM.from_pretrained(model_id, load_in_4bit=True, device_map="auto")]
+         - nn.Linear layers are replaced by bnb.nn.Linear4bit layers  Linear4bit(in_features=1024, out_features=512, bias=False)
+         - The compute dtype is used to change the dtype that will be used during computation.
+For example, hidden states could be in float32 but computation can be set to bf16 for speedups.
+By default, the compute dtype is set to float32. bnb_4bit_compute_dtype=torch.bfloat16
       - [Fine tuning Google Colab notebook](https://colab.research.google.com/drive/1VoYNfYDKcKRQRor98Zbf2-9VQTtGJ24k?usp=sharing)
          - This notebook shows how to fine-tune a 4bit model on a downstream task using the Hugging Face ecosystem.
            - Hugging Face ecosystem